nefanov/pathfinder/applications/RD/Cases.md

 ### 2. Cyclic function call (intraprocedural).

-Avoid the cyclic calls to function, which result is unchanged during the cycle.
+Avoid cyclic calls to function, which result is unchanged during the cycle.
 Intraprocedural mode means that the context of callee will not be analysed during the pattern matching.

 It takes a list of restriction on function and thus on the pattern: